 Total Degree = 48 credits

-All students will be required to take the Doctoral Research Methods Seminar in preparation for dissertation work as described below.
+Students are required to take the Doctoral Research Methods Seminar (HGS 705).

 DISSERTATION: 9 credits